riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/likelihood.rst.txt

 The object can also be initialized importing it from saved files.
 In this case only the :option:`likelihood_input_file` argument needs to be specified, while all other arguments are ignored.
 One could also optionally specify a new ``output_folder``.
 In case this is not specified, the
-:attr:`Histfactory.output_folder <DNNLikelihood.Histfactory.output_folder>` attribute from the imported object is used.
+:attr:`Likelihood.output_folder <DNNLikelihood.Likelihood.output_folder>` attribute from the imported object is used.
 For instance we could import the object created above with

 .. code-block:: python